 а.
 All employees of the Foundation should disclose to their supervisor any interest that they may have in any grant, financial support, or other transaction, or in any grant applicant or recipient considered by the Foundation and should not participate in decision-making with respect to that transaction.

 b.
 Directors, officers, and employees of the Foundation shall not participate in any decision-making of the Foundation with respect to any grant, financial support, or other transaction with any person, donee, grant applicant or recipient or business entity with whom the director, officer, or employee is negotiating or has any arrangement concerning prospective employment.

 c.
 Grant applicants to the Foundation shall be required to disclose to the Foundation any relationships with the Foundation and its affiliates, directors, or employees, and the officers of the Foundation shall ensure that the form of grant application requires such disclosure.

 The Foundation and all Third Parties should not use, for financial or other advantage, confidential information to which they have access by virtue of their positions in or relationships with the Foundation.

-Whenever a Foundation director, officer or employee or a Third Party has ethics concerns regarding possible violations of the Foundation's ethical principles, violations of law or regulations, accounting and auditing issues, fraud or other corporate misconduct, that person should consult with the president of the Foundation, or, alternatively, that person may communicate directly with the Chairman of the Foundation's Audit Committee, Mr. Chris Matlon, via email at: firstname.lastname@example.org.
-Mr. Matlon's alternate is Mr. Lynn Daft, also a member of the Audit Committee, at: email@example.com.
+Whenever a Foundation director, officer, or employee or a Third Party has ethical concerns regarding possible violations of the Foundation’s ethical principles, violations of law or regulations, accounting and auditing issues, fraud or other corporate misconduct, that person should consult with the president of the Foundation, or, alternatively, that person may communicate directly with the Chairman of the Foundation’s Audit Committee, Ms. Gail Buyske, via email at: firstname.lastname@example.org.
+Ms. Buyske’s alternate is Mr. Chris Matlon, also a member of the Audit Committee, at: email@example.com.

-All communications of ethics concerns will be treated as confidential and will be promptly addressed.
+All communications of ethical concerns will be treated as confidential and will be promptly addressed.